 There’s been a number of completely avoidable situations where we’ve ended up consuming plastic including:

-It’s feels really good.
-Like soulful good.
-And there’s so many other areas that we’re excited to explore, we have so much more to achieve in our quest for a life without plastic and waste.
-Importantly, we realize that we’re on the scale somewhere, along with everyone else.
-We’re going to continue to experiment and improve our position through positive habits that reduce our waste as much as possible.
-Do share any thoughts / comments / ideas you have… we always love a good zero waste hack 🖤
+We’re going to continue to experiment and improve through positive habits that reduce our waste as much as possible.
+If you have any thoughts / comments / ideas that you’d like to share please do… we always love a good zero waste story 🖤